-Protecting your family and your possessions doesn’t have to weigh so heavily on your mind.
+Protecting your family and your valuables doesn’t have to weigh so heavily on your mind.
 Having a great home security system can provide much-needed peace of mind, and there are a couple of routes you can take when it comes to installing one.
 You can hire a professional security company that will install the system’s equipment and provide monitoring services.
 These services notify both you and the authorities if a breach occurs.
 If you’d rather not pay professional prices, you can go the DIY route.

-We are going to review how to build your own home security system today, but first we want to go over the benefits of a DIY home security system.
+We are going to review how to build your own home security system today, but first, we want to go over the benefits of a DIY home security system.

 A DIY home security system can cost as low as a few hundred dollars and up to about $1,300 if you opt for environmental detectors.
 A professional security company charges almost double that price on average.
 Then, if you add in monitoring services, which you can also purchase separately on a DIY system, you’ll pay an additional $10 to $40 per month.